DhillonPatel9/hotel-cancellation-ml/README.md

 # Hotel Booking Cancellation Prediction

-This project aims to predict whether a hotel booking will be canceled based on various features.
-It includes data exploration, preprocessing, and predictive modeling using Random Forest, Gradient Boosting, and Decision Tree.
+## Project Overview

+This project aims to develop a predictive model that helps hotels anticipate booking cancellations.
+Cancellations can significantly impact hotel operations, leading to lost revenue and poor resource allocation.

+With a data-driven approach, hotels can use these insights to construct robust strategies, such as adjusting cancellation policies, offering incentives for early confirmations, or optimizing overbooking methods.
+The predictive models built in this project provide a foundation for empirical decision-making in the hospitality industry, helping hotels reduce uncertainty and improve financial stability.

 ## Dataset
 The dataset was sourced from Kaggle, created by user Ahsan Raza: